AdrianMunene/low-cost-air-quality-monitoring-system/webserver/backend/README.md

 ### Rate Limiting

-To run the server with rate limiting (10 requests per minute):
+The server includes built-in rate limiting to prevent abuse.
+By default, it's set to 60 requests per minute.
+You can configure the rate limit using the `RATE_LIMIT_PER_MINUTE` environment variable:

 ```
-cargo run --bin server_with_rate_limit
+RATE_LIMIT_PER_MINUTE=120 cargo run
 ```

 ## Environment Variables